Eyjaa: Musical career

 Both of the sisters played music since they were young, they sang and played on both guitar on piano when they were just children.
 The two sisters describe their music sound as "Light, modern pop - with a clear Nordic feel".
 The older sister, Brynja Mary, previously participated in the Icelandic selection for Eurovision 2020, Söngvakeppnin 2020, but failed to qualify to the final.

 In February 2021, they released their debut single "Don't Forget About Me", which peaked at number 2 in the Danish radio charts.
 In October of the same year, they released their second single, titled "The Wrecking Crew", this song reached number 11 in the radio charts.

 In 2022, the duo released three more singles.
-The first of the three was called "Ultraviolet", the second, "Big Feelings", peaked number 10 in the Danish radio charts, and the third was entitled "10".
+The first of the three was called "Ultraviolet", the second, "Big Feelings" (which peaked at number 10 in the Danish radio charts), and the third was entitled "10".

 On 19 January 2023, it was announced that the duo will participate in Dansk Melodi Grand Prix 2023, the Danish national selection for the Eurovision Song Contest 2023 with the song "I Was Gonna Marry Him".
 In the competition, the song didn't make it to the superfinal, meaning that they were out of the Top 3.
 Many viewers complained that there was a malfunction during the voting in the show, where it showed the same voting number for Eyjaa (who performed second) as the first performer, Frederik Leopold, so they couldn't vote for Eyjaa.
 The organizer of the competition, Erik Sturve Hansen, claimed that the error didn't affect the results of the competition.